-Pursuant to the Stock Purchase Agreement, we are prohibited from issuing additional subordinated debt without the consent of Treasury.
+Pursuant to the PSPA, we are prohibited from issuing subordinated debt without the consent of Treasury.
 In addition, FHFA has directed us not to issue subordinated debt during the conservatorship and thereafter until directed otherwise.

 APPENDIX D

 INDEX DESCRIPTIONS

 This Appendix is incorporated in and made a part of the Offering Circular.